 Terrible Tip: “Don’t Bother With Deluxe Resorts”

-I can firmly categorize this as a mistake because I’ve done it time and time again.
+I can firmly categorize this as a Disney World Mistakes to Avoid because I’ve done it time and time again.
 Booking within the last month before your stay or even last two months before your travel dates is a huge disservice to your planning experience.
 Back in July we booked a trip roughly four weeks before we would arrive in Orlando.
 Was it stressful, absolutely.
 Was it doable, certainly.
 However, we’re not the average guest.
 We’ve been doing this for quite some time and it was still one of the tightest turn around times we’ve ever faced.

 My best recommendation would be to book any Disney vacation at least 3 months in advance of your travel dates.
 If you are doing things a little more last minute and even if you’re not, I always recommend Destinations to Travel for your booking needs because it’s not only free to you but also helps us out here on the site along the way.